Job interview: Legal issues

 The Age Discrimination in Employment Act of 1967 prohibits discriminatory practice directed against individuals who are 40 years of age and older.
 Although some states (e.g. New York) do have laws preventing the discrimination of individuals younger than 40, no federal law exists.

 The Americans with Disabilities Act of 1990 protects qualified individuals who currently have or in the past have had a physical or mental disability (current users of illegal drugs are not covered under this Act).
 A person is covered if he has a disability that substantially limits a major life activity, has a history of a disability, is regarded by others as being disabled, or has a physical or mental impairment that is not transitory (lasting or expected to last six months or less) and minor.
 In order to be covered under this Act, the individual must be qualified for the job.
 A qualified individual is "an individual with a disability who, with or without reasonable accommodation, can perform the essential functions of the employment position that such individual holds or desires."
 Unless the disability poses an "undue hardship," reasonable accommodations must be made by the organization.
 "In general, an accommodation is any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities."
 Examples of reasonable accommodations are changing the workspace of an individual in a wheelchair to make it more wheelchair accessible, modifying work schedules, and/or modifying equipment.
 Employees are responsible for asking for accommodations to be made by their employer.

 The most recent law to be passed is Title II of the Genetic Information Nondiscrimination Act of 2008.
 In essence, this law prohibits the discrimination of employees or applicants due to an individual's genetic information and family medical history information.

 In rare circumstances, it is lawful for employers to base hiring decisions on protected class information if it is considered a Bona Fide Occupational Qualification, that is, if it is a "qualification reasonably necessary to the normal operation of the particular business."
 For example, a movie studio may base a hiring decision on age if the actor they are hiring will play a youthful character in a film.

 Given these laws, organizations are limited in the types of questions they legally are allowed to ask applicants in a job interview.
 Asking these questions may cause discrimination against protected classes, unless the information is considered a Bona Fide Occupational Qualification.
-For example, in the majority of situations it is illegal to ask the following questions in an interview as a condition of employment:
+For example, in the majority of situations it is illegal to ask in the USA (and some other countries) the following questions in an interview as a condition of employment: